Every Christian has been confused by Scripture at times. Here’s part of a message I received from someone after a study I taught:

 It is so foolish to answer a fool you have to be a fool to do so.

 You won’t be able to help but look like a fool when you respond, hence the quote, “Don’t argue with a fool because onlookers won’t be able to tell the difference.”

-There’s a verse saying not to answer a fool, and the verse immediately after that says the opposite?
+Proverbs 26:4 says not to answer a fool, and then Proverbs 26:5 says the opposite?
 It looks like a contradiction unless you consider how well it captures the predicament you’re in with a fool:

 You can’t answer a fool because of his foolishness.